jrladd/CIS241/slides/eda.md

 </small>

-::: {.notes}
-Confidence intervals with Pandas
+## Confidence intervals with Pandas

 ```{.python code-line-numbers="|1|6|7|5,8|11|14,15|18|"}
 n_rows = dogs.shape[0] # First find the number of rows in the dataframe.